MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-update.md

 For an auto-update query, the Results page shows the following:

- * The results of the _latest_ weekly run.
+ * The results (a .csv file) of the _latest_ weekly run.
+Click **Download** to download an archived file of the results.
- * The date on which it ran.
-This shows how recently these results were obtained.
+ * The date on which the query last ran.
  * An icon that indicates it to be an auto-update query.

 ## Visualize the results in Power BI

-On the Results page, you can obtain a link to a query's results and then use this link in Power BI.
+On the Results page of Workplace Analytics, you can also obtain a link to a query's results and then use this link in Power BI.

 1. At the right end of the query's row, click **Copy link**:

    <img src="../Images/WpA/Tutorials/Get-results-link.png" alt="Copy a query's results link">

-2. Click **Copy**. the Get results link displays the word "Copied."
+2. Click **Copy**.
+The Get results link dialog box displays the word "Copied."
 3. In Power BI, on the Home tab, click **Get Data** and then click **OData feed**.
 4. In the OData feed dialog box, paste into the URL field the link that you copied: